corsego/saas/README.md

 cd saas
 bundle
 yarn
 ```

-2. IMPORTANT Set up your secret credentials, otherwise you will not be able to run the app:
+2. IMPORTANT: Set up your secret credentials, otherwise you might not be able to run the app:

 Go to **config** folder and delete the file `credentials.yml.enc`
 ```